grafana/tempo/docs/sources/tempo/operations/user-configurable-overrides.md

 Overrides set through the user-configurable overrides take priority over runtime overrides.
 This can lead to misleading scenarios because a value set in the runtime overrides is not actively being used.

-To warn users about preexisting runtime overrides there is an optional check for conflicting runtime overrides.
+To warn users about preexisting runtime overrides, there is an optional check for conflicting runtime overrides.
 If enabled requests are rejected if:

-1. there are no user-configurable overrides yet for this tenant
+1. There are no user-configurable overrides yet for this tenant.
-2. there are runtime overrides set that contain overrides present in the user-configurable overrides
+2. There are runtime overrides set that contain overrides present in the user-configurable overrides.

 The check can be enabled in the configuration: